Computer Generation of Disordered Networks with Targeted Structural Properties: Order metrics

 \section{Order metrics}

-Network structure disorder can be quantified in various ways.
-These aspects fall into four main categories, which are discussed in detail below: Similarity of primitives, homogeneity, isotropy, and topological classification.
+\replace{Network structure disorder can be quantified in various ways.}{In this section, we compile a list of order metrics that enable a thorough characterization of structural disorder in networks.
+We complement existing measures with novel ones to quantify various facets of disorder.} These aspects fall into four main categories, which are discussed in detail below: Similarity of primitives, homogeneity, isotropy, and topological classification.